AlborzB/hackathon-openai-9-27-25/docs/multi_agent_orchestration.md

   - Created on demand (upsert by name).
 One LLM context per agent via a separate Codex CLI subprocess and per‑agent working dir.
 - Orchestrator
   - Executes the LLM planning call (Codex CLI subprocess), validates its deterministic JSON output, and performs actions (ensure agents, create tasks, append memories, spawn agent sessions, etc.).
+  - Planner backends:
+    - `mock` (default): deterministic local plan suitable for dev/demo.
+    - `codex`: shells out to Codex CLI configured on the host to obtain a PlanV1 JSON (no creds are read or logged by the broker).
 - Frontend
   - Shows audit trail by calling GET endpoints for runs/events (and memories).
 Posts prompts that start orchestrations.